 In the event that power is lost to the system, all customer data contained in NAND flash memory is retained indefinitely.
 Additionally, the media card may be used to store a backup copy of the system database.
-The Installation Tool (IT) or Device Manager computer program may be used to produce a backup copy of the customer data and save it on a PC.
+The Device Manager computer program may be used to produce a backup copy of the customer data and save it on a PC.